stacks-network/docs/src/pages/storage/digital-ocean-deploy.md

 A droplet console emulates the access you would have if you were sitting down with a keyboard and monitor attached to the actual server.
 In this section, you open a console on your droplet.

-{% include note.html content="If you are an SSH user and have completed the prerequisites, <strong>skip this section</strong>.
-Instead, use <a href='https://do.co/2S4HMk1' target='\_blank'>the DigitalOcean instructions for connecting with doctl</a>." %}
+-> If you are an SSH user and have completed the prerequisites, <strong>skip this section</strong>.
+Instead, use [the DigitalOcean instructions for connecting with doctl](https://do.co/2S4HMk1).

 1. From the DigitalOcean dashboard, select Droplets.